-Along the years the potential disparities between autistics from different socioeconomic background were challenged by some Knesset members and the relevant ministries, although this practice was originally approved by the executive authorities.
-One such example can be found in a hearing of the Labor and Social Affairs Committee of the Knesset.
-During this discussion several Knesset members were challenging the MoH on the entry fees requirement that could sum up to 35,000 USD.
-Knesset member Ilan Gilon, quoted in previous chapter in regard to the marginalization of autistics from low socioeconomic status responded to MoH representative who described the enrollment demands: “According to this demand [to pay entry and monthly fees] you need to be very rich”, and Knesset member Yair Peretz later asked: “I still did not got an answer to a very urgent questions on the issue of tariffs…Why do parents need to participate and pay these high amounts of money when these are public solutions?”.
-To this Dr. Daniel Meir the head of the autistic ward at Eitanim Hospital later added: “For now we are left with the most difficult cases that cannot move [to another residential arrangement] either because of their situation or because of financial problems.
-In our department the care is free” (Suspicion for abuse at "Kfar Shimon" an institution for autistics, 1999).
-This discussion brought to the parliament table not only the injustice of this practice who was originally introduced by Alut, but also the dire consequences it had on autistics from lower socioeconomic status who found themselves hospitalized for life.
-While Alut intensively advocated and fundraised for hostels for those with financial resources claiming they are representing the whole autistic community, those who could not afford joining those hostels found themselves in the public system who had no proper solutions and considerably less resources.
+Over the years, the potential disparities between autistic people from different socioeconomic backgrounds were challenged by some Knesset members and the relevant ministries, although this practice was originally approved by the executive authorities.
+One example can be found in a hearing of the Labor and Social Affairs Committee of the Knesset.
+During this discussion, several Knesset members challenged the MoH concerning the enrollment fee requirement given that it could amount to up to $35,000.
+Knesset member Ilan Gilon, quoted in the previous chapter with regard to the marginalization of autistic people of low socioeconomic status, responded to the MoH representative who described the enrollment demands in the following terms:

+According to this demand [to pay entry and monthly fees] you need to be very rich,” and Knesset member Yair Peretz later asked: “I still did not get an answer to very urgent questions on the issue of fees…Why do parents need to participate and pay these high amounts of money when these are public solutions?

+To this, Dr. Daniel Meir, the head of the autistic ward at the Eitanim Psychiatric Hospital, later added: “For now, we are left with the most difficult cases that cannot move [to another residential arrangement] either because of their situation or because of financial problems.
+In our department the care is free” (Suspicion of abuse at Kfar Shimon, an institution for autistic people, 1999).
+This discussion brought to the attention of the Knesset not only the injustice of this practice, which was originally introduced by Alut, but also the dire consequences it had on autistic people of lower socioeconomic status who found themselves hospitalized for life.
+While Alut intensively advocated and fundraised for hostels for those with financial resources claiming they were representing the whole autistic community, those who could not afford these hostels found themselves in the public system, which had no proper solutions and considerably fewer resources.

-In an earlier hearing of the parliament when the issue of entry fees was mentioned Leah Rabin, then the head of the Alut’s public committee divulged the reason for deciding to request entry fees:
+In an earlier hearing of the parliament, when the issue of entry fees was mentioned, Leah Rabin, then the head of the Alut’s public committee divulged the reason for deciding to request enrollment fees:

-Regarding the issue of the initial sum that parents invest, I think that there is a natural part in any parent to assist his child. […].
-We are an organization of very involved parents, parents that care and that it is important for them how their child will live.
-Look for example at Kfar Ofarim, and see how every child live in a sceprate room, nice room, decorated, organized.
+Regarding the issue of the initial sum that parents invest, I think that is is a natural for any parent to help their child. […].
+We are an organization of very involved parents, parents that care and for whom it is important how our children will live.
+Look for example at Kfar Ofarim, and see how every child lives in a separate room, a nice room, decorated, organized.
 Those things are important for us.
-This is not an institution as Mr. Levi [Maxim, the head of the Labor and Social Affaris comittee] described, that it was scary to get in to.
-We value very much the qulity, this is why at the beginning of our path where nothing was available the initial sum [parents needed to pay] was cardinal.
-I wish days will come and we could adapt the institutions acoording to our standarts and believes, using only with govermental assistance.
-(The Autistics in Israel, 1997)
+This is not an institution as Mr. Levi [Maxim, the head of the Labor and Social Affaris comittee] described, that was “scary to get in to.”
+We value quality highly; this is why, at the beginning of our journey, when nothing was available, the initial sum [parents needed to pay] was crucial.
+I hope a day will come when we can adapt the institutions according to our standards and beliefs, using only govermental assistance (The Autistic People in Israel, 1997).